aaronj1335/aaronj1335.github.com/_posts/2013-06-30-the-best-part-about-the-course.md

 ---
 layout: post
-title: "CS373: the best part about the course"
+title: the best part about the course
 author: Aaron Stacy
 category: cs373
 tags: [code, cs373]
 ---

-# the best part about the course

-{% include byline %}

 i think my summer software engineering course is excellent. i've written a [couple][problem] [posts][busted] that may suggest otherwise, but those are